 The person with dementia will generally be unable to communicate thirst or hunger for themselves, which can also be distressing.
-When a person is close to death, they will usually stop eating and drinking.
 You might worry that the person is starving or getting dehydrated and not being cared for properly.
 It can be very hard to see, but you should be reassured to know that the person is not suffering.
 Talk to professionals about food and fluids for the person, including what the person has said or recorded as their wishes.
 It is important that what is in the person's best interests comes first.